Jarzka/stylefy/README.md

 [stylefy "3.0.0"]
 ```

-Then, based on the UI library you are using, add a corresponding DOM module:
+Then, based on the UI library you are using, add a corresponding module:

 **Reagent**